lurchmath/lurchmath.github.io/docs/tut-02-expository-math.md

 # Adding mathematical content

-The simplest way to enter mathematical content into Lurch is to use either LaTeX notation (for those who know it) or an equation editor (for those unfamiliar with LaTeX).
+The simplest way to enter mathematical content into Lurch is to use an equation editor (powered by [MathLive](https://cortexjs.io/mathlive/)).
+For users who are familiar with LaTeX, we have that option as well, but let's start with the simpler method.

 !!! note "Exercise: Add some math"

     1. In the Lurch application below, click the Insert menu and choose "Expository math."
-    2. In the dialog that pops up, use either the LaTeX input box or the equation editor below it, whichever you prefer.
+    2. In the dialog that pops up, enter some math using the equation editor.
-       For example, you might type the LaTeX code `1-x^2` to represent $1-x^2$.
+       For example, you might type `1-x^2` and watch it become $1-x^2$.
+       (If you want a math keyboard, open one by clicking the keyboard icon in the equation editor.)
     3. Click OK to place your math into the document.

 <div class='lurch-embed' width='100%' height='300px'>